michchan/simply-utils/CONTRIBUTING.md

 4. **Stylelint** :
    Make sure you have fixed all errors by running `npm run stylelint` or `yarn stylelint`
 5. **Type checking** :
-   Make sure you have fixed all errors by running `npm run watch` or `yarn watch`
+   Make sure you have fixed all errors by running `npm run watch` or `yarn watch`, or testing build by running `npm run build` or `yarn build`

 ## Code of Conduct